 4. Summary Judgment (60-90 days)

-Once the Bank believes they can obtain a Final Judgment of Foreclosure, they will file a Motion for Summary Judgment.
+Once the Bank believes they can obtain a Final Judgment, they will file a Motion for Summary Judgment.
 This states that there are no issues of fact or law that the Homeowner can allege that would prohibit a Judgment.
 At the Hearing, the Bank must produce the Note and Mortgage.
-In addition, they will have to disprove any defenses.
-If they are successful, the Court will enter a Foreclosure Sale Date within 35 to 120 days.
-In the event that they are not successful, they will likely request an Extended Sale Date.
+In addition, they have to disprove the Homeowner’s defenses.
+If they are successful, the Court will enter a Sale Date within 35 to 120 days.

 Post Foreclosure Timeline

-5. Foreclosure Sale Date (35 to 120 Days from the date of Final Judgment of Foreclosure)
+5. Sale Date (35 to 120 Days from the date of Final Judgment)

 6. Certificate of Title (10 Days)

 If there are no objections to the Sale within 10 days after the filing of the Certificate of Sale, the Clerk will issue a Certificate of Title.
-As a result, the Successful Bidder will become the new owner of the property.
+As a result, the Successful Bidder will become the new owner.
 This will also allow them to take the proper steps in securing possession of the property.

 How does the New Owner remove the Prior Owner or Tenants?

-Once Title is issued, the new owner must determine if the prior owner or Tenants are still living in the property.
+Once Title is issued, the new owner must determine if the prior owner or Tenants are still in the property.
 This occurs by sending them a Certified letter.
 If the new owner does not receive a response, they can file a Motion for Writ of Possession and set it for hearing.
 At the Hearing, the Judge will enter an order directing the Clerk to sign the Writ.
-Generally, this takes 30 to 60 days.
-The only way it can be extended is if the Tenant or Prior Owner files a Motion to Stay the Writ.
+Generally, this takes 30 days.
+The only way this can be delayed is if the Tenant or Prior Owner files a Motion to Stay the Writ.
 However, without good cause, it is unlikely to be granted.

 The Florida Foreclosure Process Timeline is always changing.
 However, a Foreclosure Defense Lawyer will be able to guide and help save your property.
 Contact the Law Office of Brian P. Kowal, PA at (954) 990-7552 to learn about your options.